testcontainers/java-module-workshop/module-1/README.md

 3. Few things to consider when building this module

 * The user must define the image
-* SupabaseContainer must work with `supabase/postgres` image
+* `SupabaseContainer` must work with `supabase/postgres` image
 * Runs using port 5432
-* As mentioned in the previous step, ready state is defined when the logs appear 2 times.
+* As identified in the previous step, ready state is defined when the string appears two times.
 * Requires `POSTGRES_PASSWORD` env var

 4. Let's open `SupabaseContainer` class and extend from `GenericContainer`